Alligator/jqawk/README.md

 ### Methods

 ```
+string.length()
-string.length()           return the length
+  return the length

+string.upper()
-string.upper()            return an uppercase copy of the string
+  return an uppercase copy of the string

+string.lower()
-string.lower()            return a lowercase copy of the string
+  return a lowercase copy of the string

+string.split(separator)
-string.split(separator)   split the string into substrings on a separator
+  split the string into substrings on a separator

+object.length()
-object.length()           return the number of keys
+  return the number of keys

+object.pluck(k1,
-object.pluck(k1, k2, ...) return a shallow copy of the object containg only the
+  k2, ...) return a shallow copy of the object containing only the given keys

-                          given keys
+array.length()

-array.length()            return the length
+  return the length

+array.push(value)
-array.push(value)         push value to the end of the array
+  push value to the end of the array

+array.pop()
-array.pop()               remove and return the last value in the array
+  remove and return the last value in the array

+array.popfirst()
-array.popfirst()          remove and return the first value in the array
+  remove and return the first value in the array

+array.contains(value)
-array.contains(value)     return true if value is in the array
+  return true if value is in the array

+array.sort()
+  return a sorted copy of the array. if the array contains mixed types, all
+  values are converted to strings before sorting
 ```